eqy/autotosis/README.md

 If I had the resources, I would use another machine, but all of my lab boxes are busy with "real" work.
 One major drawback of WSL is that there is no GPU/CUDA support, so ArtosisNet was trained entirely on *CPU*, an aging i5-3570K slightly overclocked to 4 GHz.
 At a batch size of 32 and frugal input resolution of 128x128, ArtosisNet (with its ResNet-18-based architecture) takes approximately 2 seconds per batch when the machine is not busy with other tasks.
 Training for ~90 epochs takes several days on this machine.
+Update: it seems that with the current amount of data, only two epochs of training are needed before the model starts overfitting, so prototyping with CPU training remains reasonably quick.

 Somewhat surprisingly, the current bottleneck seems to be the ffmepg encoding pipeline when extracting multiple highlight clips from an input video.